Emergency Medical Responders Confront Racial Bias

 And they nearly didn't get to know, because the research required ambulance companies to release highly sensitive data.

 "We were prepared to maybe not look that great," explains Robert McDonald, the operations manager at American Medical Response in Portland.
-AMR is one of the nation's largest ambulance organizations and it shared its data from more than 100,000 charts with Kennel.
+AMR is one of the nation's largest ambulance organizations, and it shared its data from more than 100,000 charts with Kennel.

 Some people chalk up the disparities he found to differences in demography and health insurance status, but Kennel says he controlled for those variables.

-So, now that AMR knows about disparities in its care, what can the company do?
+So now that AMR knows about disparities in its care, what can the company do?

 "My feeling is we're probably going to put some education and training out to our folks in the field," McDonald says.